squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

  * Squid features not operational:
   * DISKD: still needs to be ported
   * Transparent Proxy: missing Windows non commercial interception driver
+  * WCCP: these features have not been ported.
+Without transparent proxy support there is no need or use.
   * SMP support: Windows equivalent of UDS sockets has not been implemented

  * Some code sections can make blocking calls.
  * Some external helpers may not work.
  * File Descriptors number hard-limited to 2048 when building with MinGW.

+ * Squid-3.x of all formal releases have major build issues.

 == Pre-Built Binary Packages ==